zsolt-csibi/DigitalTwin/README.md

 # Goal
 Create a digital twin, which should work like:
-1. We have take an input video of a person
+1. Take an input video of a person
-2. We split the video and audio
+2. Split the video and audio
 3. Train a model on the video and audio
-4. We prompt a text
+4. Prompt a text
-5. Then the model generates a video of a person saying that text with the person’s voice
+5. The model generates a video of a person saying that text with the person’s voice

 # Technologies we tried